0xDE4DC0DE/cn-2020/README.md

 # CALCOLO NUMERICO

-Exercises in Matlab for the Numerical Analysis Course @ UniPisa
+Exercises in MATLAB for the Numerical Analysis Course @ UniPisa

 :octocat: [Profilo GitHub]